masuodfathi/Aly6120-Project-Group-2/reports/Assignment5/Module 5_Group 2.md

 Building, validating, and refining these models depends on coordinated roles: data engineers to prepare reliable, iterative data pipelines; data scientists to design and tune the models; BI analysts to align outputs with decision needs; and domain experts to ensure business relevance.
 Agile leadership principles frequent feedback, cross-functional pairing, and adaptive planning support continuous model improvement and stakeholder trust.

+# Data Quality Risks & Pattern Identification

+Data quality risks can affect how well the model performs, so they need to be identified early.
+The dataset may contain missing fields, inconsistent entries, or fragmented supply chain records, limiting a full view of product activity.
+Promotional periods can also create outliers that distort trends.
+Organizational constraints such as delayed updates, restricted access to source systems, and seasonal drift may further reduce model accuracy.
+Fixing these problems helps CRISP-DM meet its success criteria by making it more reliable and easier to understand.

+Once these risks are managed, the model should reveal meaningful patterns such as seasonal demand cycles, promotion-driven lift, and regional performance differences.
+These insights strengthen the transition from business understanding to modeling by highlighting the underlying drivers that guide better decisions.